MidnightPineapple/nikhilWorkflow/README.md

 #### Modifications to the workflow

-* Modifications can be made to the parameters provided to workflow tools such as FastQC and STAR by making changes to `facade.sh`
+* Modifications can be made to the parameters provided to workflow tools such as FastQC and STAR by making changes to `facade.bash`
 * Modifications to the threshold FDR and FC values can be made in the first few lines of `limmavoom.R`